MatthewKennedy/spree_blogs/README.md

 ## ToDo

-- Add ability for admin to view yet unpublished pages
 - Add page caching
 - Write tests
-- Move some logic from views to helpers.
+- Set lazyloading images to be more efficient
-- Have a good tidy up.
+- Have a good tidy up
+- Write tests

 ## Contributing